 But that impermanence is itself beautiful.
 It is beautiful to be remembered; to be a story passed along.
 Nothing is truly eternal, after all.

 So, I can remember the games I once played, and I can carry the torch forward.
-Despite this I have, in a way, fallen to the impulse.
+Despite this I had too, in a way, fallen to the impulse.
 I spent at least two hours or so looking for that lost childhood tin of cards; I downloaded the janky PC Bella Sara game (which wasn’t quite the same as what I was yearning for from the website); I reread one of the books (which were actually my gateway into the series); anything to capture that feeling again- consuming on loop.
-Until I found that I could only find it through creation.
+Until I found that I could only soothe that yearning through creation, to re-enter that digital space to have that final goodbye.
 So in a way, creating my own "horse game" is a form of closure, for something that could never last.

-Because a great deal of Bella Sara is considered lost media, all that remains is our memories.
-But our remembrance of the ephemeral can be a guide for our future, rather than a constant tether to our past...
+Because a great deal of Bella Sara is considered lost media, even despite the valiant archiving efforts of its fans, all that remains is our memories.
+But our remembrance of the ephemeral can be more beautiful than what really was, and can be a guide for our future, rather than a constant tether to our past...
 Or, perhaps, it is both.

 Perhaps if you stare into the water, you too can find something to guide you.
 Draw a prophetic card- whichever message has been given to you is the one which you are to hold dear.
-You're also free to save your cards to keep track of your collection, or display them on a webpage.
+Then, you simply click to save your cards to keep track of your collection, or display them on a webpage.

 Now Playing: Dream Rider - Bella Sara